Huawei Nova: Hardware

 The Nova and Nova Plus feature sand-blasted aluminum and slightly rounded backs, allowing them to rest neatly in a user's palm.
 Both models use "new generation" 2.5D glass and 1080p IPS displays.
 The Nova features a five-inch display, whereas the Nova Plus display is 5.5 inches.
 Both phones support a native fingerprint sensor that Huawei lauds as the fastest in the world, requiring only 0.3 seconds to identify a user's fingerprint.

 Both models have high-capacity batteries, with final specifications coming to 3,020 mAh for the Nova and 3,340 mAh for the Nova Plus.
 The Smart Power 4.0 software comes pre-installed on both phones and controls and optimizes battery performance and app power consumption.

 Both models are equipped with an octa-core 14 nm Snapdragon 625 processor that computes at speeds of 2 GHz.
 The chipset specializes in increasing the phone's performance and reducing power consumption.

 The Nova and Nova Plus support GSM, UMTS, LTE-TDD and LTE-FDD networks (supported bands vary by models).
 The Chinese edition of the Nova also supports TD-SCDMA and CDMA2000 1xEV-DO networks.
 In some countries, a Dual SIM version is available.
 Both smartphones also support near-field communications (NFC) and Android Pay.

 The Nova's rear camera is 12 megapixels with a 1.25 micrometer sensor.
 It works indoors, showing realistic colors and shadows.
 The Nova also supports fast autofocus.
 The rear camera of the Nova Plus is larger, coming in at 16 megapixels.
 Both phones are equipped with an 8-megapixel front camera and support 4K video recording.
 They also feature DTS Headphone:X technology.

 Both models come in silver, grey, and gold.
-They are equipped with 3GB RAM, 32GB ROM, and microSD support up to 128GB.
+They are equipped with 3 GB RAM, 32 GB ROM, and microSD support up to 128 GB.
 In China, the Nova comes in white, black, rose gold, and silver.
-The hardware configuration is higher than the worldwide version, which is equipped with 4GB RAM and 64GB ROM.
+The hardware configuration is higher than the worldwide version, which is equipped with 4 GB RAM and 64 GB ROM.